LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins users

-Plugins have full control and autonomy over fulfilling user commands.
+\textbf{Deliberately refuse service.} Plugins have full control and autonomy over fulfilling user commands.
 Miscreant plugins could simply ignore to fulfil the user command.
 Additionally, a compromised plugin server, by an external adversary, could also deliberately refuse user requests.